MicrosoftDocs/Hololens/hololens/hololens2-enterprise-troubleshooting.md

 ## Autopilot Troubleshooting

-The following articles may be a useful resource for you to learn more information and troubleshoot Autopilot Issues, however please be aware that these articles are based on Windows 10 Desktop and not all information may apply to HoloLens:
+The following articles may be a useful resource for you to learn more information and troubleshoot Autopilot Issues.
+Note that these articles are based on Windows 10 Desktop, and not all information may apply to HoloLens:

 - [Windows Autopilot - known issues](/mem/autopilot/known-issues)
 - [Troubleshoot Windows device enrollment problems in Microsoft Intune](/mem/intune/enrollment/troubleshoot-windows-enrollment-errors)